Travel Guides

 Exploring Thamel

 Thamel, one of Nepal’s busiest streets, comes alive in September.
-With various music and cultural festivities, it has become a favorite tourist attraction.
+It has become a favourite tourist attraction with various music and cultural festivities.
 Alongside numerous activities, the diverse restaurant options add to the vibrant atmosphere.

 Helicopter Ride to Everest